RyanFullStack/csc-weather-app/README.md

 ### Aloft

-The Aloft section display wind conditions aloft accoring to NOAA forecasts.
+The Aloft section displays wind conditions aloft according to NOAA forecasts.
 This information is updated once per hour at the top of every hour.

 ### Webcam